dantoniazzo/figma-clone-live/README.md

-# Figjam clone
+# Figma clone

-Clone of the Figjam app
+Clone of the Figma app